Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

-Landseer dogs are extremely receptive to training.
-While they might be slightly challenging for a novice owner, they generally respond very well to commands and respect their owners.
-Most would consider these dogs moderately challenging in terms of training.
+Landseers are receptive to training.
+Although they might be slightly challenging for a novice owner, they generally respond very well to commands and respect their owners.
+Most would consider them moderately challenging in terms of training.

 Health

-Landseer dogs are typically healthy, but they are very prone to hip dysplasia and other joint disorders.
-Due to their giant size, it can significantly impact the overall structure of their bodies, making them wear down faster.
+Landseers are healthy pups, but they are prone to hip dysplasia and other joint disorders.
+Their giant size can significantly impact the overall structure of their bodies, making them wear down faster.

 Because of this, they have a shorter lifespan than many other breeds, living roughly 7 to 10 years.